TTP

 Here are current Turkish Lira exchange rates.

-After December 31, 2009, the 2005 New Turkish Lira (YTL) notes will no longer be accepted for payment, but may be exchanged for the newer 2009-series Turkish Lira notes at any branch of the Central Bank of the Republic of Turkey (TC Merkez Bankasi), or TC Ziraat Bankasi.
+As of December 31, 2009, the 2005 New Turkish Lira (YTL) notes are no longer accepted for payment, but may be exchanged for the newer 2009-series Turkish Lira notes at any branch of the Central Bank of the Republic of Turkey (TC Merkez Bankası), or TC Ziraat Bankası.

 The current Turkish Lira is equivalent to one million (old, pre-2005) Turkish Liras (TL).
 In other words, six zeros were dropped from the old TL in 2005 to make the YTL, which is now—again—called simply "TL."